Look What's Happened to Rosemary's Baby: The Book of Rosemary

-The first scene opens with the coven preparing for a ritual, only to discover that Adrian (Rosemary's baby), now eight years old, is missing from his room.
+The coven prepares for a ritual, only to discover that Adrian Woodhouse, Rosemary's baby, now eight years old, is missing from his room.
 Knowing Rosemary must be responsible for this, the coven members use her personal possessions to enable the forces of evil to locate her.
 Rosemary and Adrian are hiding in a synagogue for shelter.
-While hiding there, supernatural events begin to affect the rabbis.
-However, as they are seeking sanctuary in a house of God, the coven is unable to affect them.
+While there, supernatural events begin to affect the rabbis.
+However, as they are seeking sanctuary in a house of God, the coven cannot affect them.

 The next morning, Rosemary's husband Guy, now a famous movie star, gets a call from Roman Castevet.
-Roman informs Guy that both Rosemary and Adrian are missing and that Rosemary may attempt to contact him.
+Roman says that both Rosemary and Adrian are missing and that she may attempt to contact Guy.
 Later that night, Rosemary and Adrian are sheltering in a bus stop.
-Rosemary makes a phone call to Guy, while Adrian plays with his toy car nearby.
-As soon as Guy answers the phone, Rosemary issues instructions on how to send her money.
-Outside, some local children start teasing Adrian and bullying him by stealing his toy car.
-Suddenly, in a fit of rage, Adrian knocks the children unconscious to the ground.
+Rosemary calls Guy, issuing instructions on how to send her money.
+Outside, local children start teasing Adrian and bullying him by stealing his toy car.
+Furious, Adrian knocks the children unconscious.
 After hearing all the noise, Rosemary hangs up the telephone and runs outside to find Adrian.
-Attempting to flee, the pair is accosted by Marjean, a prostitute who was a witness to the incident.
+Attempting to flee, the pair is accosted by Marjean Dorn, a prostitute who was a witness to the incident.
 Marjean offers to hide the pair in her trailer.

-After a while, Rosemary asks Marjean to go see what had happened with the children.
-After Marjean comes back, she lies to Rosemary that two boys were killed.
-Marjean is obviously a follower of Roman and Minnie, but she offers to help Rosemary get a ride on a bus to escape.
-After a bus finally arrives later that night, Rosemary enters and the doors slam shut behind her before Adrian can get on.
+Rosemary eventuallly asks Marjean to go see what had happened with the children.
+After returning, Marjean lies to Rosemary that two boys were killed.
+Marjean is actually a follower of Roman and his wife Minnie, but offers to help Rosemary get a ride on a bus to escape.
+After a bus arrives later that night, Rosemary enters and the doors slam shut behind her before Adrian can get on.
 Rosemary turns to the driver, only to discover that the bus is empty and is driving itself.
-Marjean holds Adrian in her arms as he sees his mother for the last time, being taken away by the possessed bus.
+Marjean holds Adrian in her arms as he sees the possessed bus take Rosemary away.